 Muad’Dib the Messiah Devil

-Paul is slightly better off than Minos, though, for he sees what is happening but believes he is trapped in these circumstances by his prescient visions.
+Paul is slightly better off than Minos because he sees what is happening, but he believes he is trapped in these circumstances by his prescient visions.
 He gambles greatly on the birth of his children to free him by becoming the kind of heroes he once was.
 The tragedy is that Paul looses everything trying to undo the tangle of self-serving institutions that have become Dune’s equivalent to the carnivorous Minotaur.
 The very people he saved are becoming slaves and victims of his own institutions.

 Children of Dune

 The stage is set for Paul’s children to succeed where he failed.
-Alia takes power and turns the empire into an unbearable theocracy ruled by observance to empty rituals suggesting an institutional necrophilia; the love of heroic actions and deeds is replaced by deadening fanaticism that stifles creative growth and turns the population fearful.
-Paul’s hyper-intelligent children know the trap their father fell into by tying to replace one dictatorship with another.
+Alia takes power and turns the empire into an unbearable theocracy ruled by observance to empty rituals, suggesting an institutional necrophilia; the love of heroic actions and deeds is replaced by deadening fanaticism that stifles creative growth and turns the population fearful.
+Paul’s hyper-intelligent children know the trap their father fell into by trying to replace one dictatorship with another.
 Their situation will require an unthinkable extreme or the cycle will continue.

 Leto, believing he sees where Paul failed, decides the only way to break free of Campbell’s mythic savior-oppressor cycle is to embrace it and synthesize the two roles.
 Through symbiosis with sandworms he becomes more and less than human—as the Minotaur was—and takes his place as god emperor.
 His goal is to be so oppressive and crushingly omnipresent that when his reign is undone, all the subjects of his vast empire will never again trust allegedly heroic men such as himself or his father.
 Essentially everyone must become his or her own hero.